-U.S. to push production of protective gear for coronavirus; new case confirmed in California
+New coronavirus case of unknown origin in California; U.S. to push production of protective gear

 Federal Reserve Chair Jerome Powell said the coronavirus posed evolving risks to economic activity, adding that the U.S. central bank was “closely monitoring” developments and would act as appropriate to support the economy.

-Trump this week said the coronavirus risk to Americans remained “very low,” but he has been increasingly alarmed by the reaction of the U.S. stock market, which he considers a barometer of the economy’s health.
+Republican Trump this week said the coronavirus risk to Americans remained “very low,” but he has been increasingly alarmed by the reaction of the U.S. stock market, which he considers a barometer of the economy’s health.

-White House acting chief of staff Mick Mulvaney played down the threat, telling a conservative conference that wall-to-wall news coverage of the disease is a ploy to hurt Trump.

-But prominent Democrats accused the White House of botching its efforts and preventing health officials and scientists from properly informing the public about the extent of the threat.
+Democrats accused the White House of botching its efforts and preventing health officials and scientists from properly informing the public about the extent of the threat.

 Former Vice President Joe Biden, who is seeking the Democratic presidential nomination, said Trump and Pence had limited Americans’ access to information about the virus.